linas/i370-gcc/README.md

 CC="i370-ibm-linux-gcc -B$SYSROOT/usr/lib -L$SYSROOT/usr/lib" \
 CC_FOR_BUILD="gcc -I/usr/include -I/usr/include/x86_64-linux-gnu/ -D__x86_64__ -U__ILP32__" \
 ../configure --host=i370-ibm-linux \
-             --target=i370-ibm-linux
+             --target=i370-ibm-linux \
              --build=x86_64-unknown-linux-gnu \
              --prefix=$SYSROOT/usr \
              --enable-languages="c" --disable-threads
 ```
 The two `sudo cp` put the i370 C library and header files where they
--can be found.
+can be found.
 The C library must have been built and installed sometime
 earlier.
 Despite this, the build will use the incorrect `crt1.o` if the
 `-B` flag isn't given.
 The `-L` is there for good luck.

 The `CC_FOR_BUILD` is needed because the build gcc seems to have trouble
 finding header files, and then there's some weirdness with `<gnu/stubs.h>`
-that has to be hacked around.
+that has to be hacked around with the `-D` and `-U` flags.
 At least for me.
 YMMV.

 How to get a C library is explained at
 [github.com/linas/i370-bigfoot](https://github.com/linas/i370-bigfoot).